jkmackie/confusion_matrix_visualization/README.md

 ![Alt text](images/sklearn-confusion-matrix.PNG)

 But, how do we read and interpret this format?
 The solution is my function, which converts the matrix to heatmaps with captions!
-Both a regular matrix with counts and a "normalized" matrix with decimal percentages are plotted.
+Both a regular matrix with counts and a "normalized" matrix with decimal percentages are plotted below.
-***

 <ins>**Plot Confusion Matrix Function Output:**</ins>
 ![Alt text](images/cm-heatmap.PNG)